-In line with this policy, where incidents are considered more significant, or information needs to be shared with other staff, iSAMS is used as above.
-On boarding wings any accusations of bullying are recorded via CPOMS in line with the school's Anti-Bullying Policy.
+In line with this policy, where incidents are considered more significant, or information needs to be shared with other staff, CPOMS is used as above.
+On boarding wings any accusations of unkindness (repeated or otherwise) are recorded via CPOMS in line with the school's Anti-Bullying Policy.